Rami-Albaroudi/FloydWarshallAlgorithm/README.md

 #### What is the Floyd-Warshall Algorithm?

 The Floyd-Warshall algorithm is a dynamic programming approach for finding the shortest paths between all pairs of nodes in a weighted graph (binti Anuar and Said, 2016).
-It efficiently computes the shortest distances between every pair of vertices in a single execution (binti Anuar and Said, 2016).
+It efficiently computes the shortest distances between every pair of nodes (binti Anuar and Said, 2016).

 **Key Characteristics (binti Anuar and Said, 2016):**

 - Works with both positive and negative edge weights as long as there are no negative cycles.
-- Has a time complexity of O(n³) where n is the number of nodes.
+- Has a time complexity of O(n³) and a space complexity of O(n²) where n is the number of nodes.
-- Uses a simple approach of considering each vertex as a potential intermediate point on a path.
+- Uses a simple approach of considering each node as a potential intermediate point on a path.

 **References:**